What Are Intelligence Systems? A Practical Guide for Business and Home

 Executive Summary

-What is Intelligence System and why is it important in Technology?
+What is an Intelligence System and Why is it So Important?

 The Critical Role in Cybersecurity